artificial-scientist-lab/esQuerantoWeb/README.md

 n_1 + n_2 + ... + n_M = N
 ```

-The number of possible kets is:
+The dimension of the corresponding fixed-photon-number Hilbert space is:

 ```text
 D(N,M) = binomial(N + M - 1, N)
 ```

-Each ket is represented by:
+In the representation considered here, each ket is stored using:

-- `M` occupation numbers stored as `int32`;
+* `M` occupation numbers represented as `int32`;
-- one complex amplitude stored as `complex128`.
+* one complex amplitude represented as `complex128`.

-An `int32` value requires 4 bytes, so the occupation vector of one ket requires:
+An `int32` value requires 4 bytes, so the occupation vector associated with one ket requires:

 ```text
 4M bytes